Podcast - Latest Episode

 Monday, April 27, 2015

 If I was going to be harsh in judgement, the end of the album doesn't quite maintain the excellence of the first two thirds of the album.
-Sure, they are a part of the story and therefore concept, but they are the songs I would include in those that are there for the album, but don't really hold up individually as well.
+Sure, those closing passages of “Years Ago”, “The Awakening” and “Escape” are a part of the story and therefore concept, but they are the songs I would include in those that are there for the album, but don't really hold up individually as well.
 Songs such as "Years Ago" and "Escape" are those that I especially feel sit in this category.
-"Steven" holds its own, with Alice again giving an amazing performance here, backed up by excellently written music that helps Alice convey every emotion felt through the lyrics.
-"The Awakening" would have been a better way to end the album, but "Escape" is what was chosen, and it just doesn't feel right, changing the whole tempo of the conclusion.
-I can understand why it is this way, to represent the fact that Steven has escaped his nightmares by waking up, and feeling lighter and happier because of it, but it changes the feel of the album by doing so.
+"Steven" holds its own magnificently, with Alice again giving an amazing performance here, backed up by excellently written music that helps Alice convey every emotion felt through the lyrics.
+"The Awakening" would have been a better way to end the album in my opinion, allowing Steven to awake to blood on his hands and the song and album quietly coming to a close but "Escape" is what was chosen, and it just doesn't feel right, changing the whole tempo of the conclusion.
+I understand why it is this way, to represent the fact that Steven has escaped his nightmares by waking up and feeling lighter and happier because of it and looking to the future, but it changes the feel of the album for me by doing so.
+The fact that the song came from another band and that Alice adapted it here is a strange choice.
 It's not a huge deal from my perspective, but it has always been something that bugs me a little.

 This has been one of my favourite Alice Cooper albums since I first discovered the man/band, and it has four or five songs here that rank up alongside his best.
 While it may not be perfect, and may not be to everyone's taste, it is the kind of album that everyone should listen to at least once in their lifetime, for the interesting story it tells, and for the magnificent vocal performance from Alice himself.